-NET1171 3 crs.
-CCNA: Intro to Networks
+NET1171 CCNA: Intro to Networks

 Begin preparing for a networking career with this introduction to how networks operate.
 This course introduces architectures, models, protocols, and networking elements - functions needed to support the operations and priorities of Fortune 500 companies to small inovative retailers.
 Each students will get the chance to build simple local area networks (LANs) yourself.
 Students will have a working kowledge of IP addressing schemes, fundational network security, and be able to perform basic configurations for routers and switches.
-Prerequisite: CPT1100

-NET1172 3 crs.
+CPT1100 Prerequisite: Course fee: \$200 and troubleshooting.
+Prerequisite: NET1171 Course fee: \$200

 CCNA: Switching, Routing, Wireless 1

 Delve further into the world of networking with this second CCNA course.
 This course focuses on switching techologies and router operations that support small-to-medium business networks.
-Students will perform basic network configuration and troubleshooting.
+Students will perform basic network configuration

-NET1173 3 crs.
-CCNA: Switching, Routing, Wireless 2
+NET1173 CCNA: Switching, Routing, Wireless 2

-This course focuses on switching technologies and router operations that support small-to-medium business networks.
+This course focuses on switching technologies and router operations that support small-tomedium business networks.
 Students will perform basic network configuration and troubleshooting, identify and mitigate LAN security threats, and configure and secure basic WLAN.

 NET1174 3 crs.
-CCNA: Enerprise Networking, Security and Automation
+CCNA: Enerprise Networking, Security and

+Automation

 Ths course describes the architectures and considerations related to designing, securing, operating, and troubleshooting enterprise networks.
-It covers wide area network (WAN) technologies and quality of service (QoS) mechanisms used for secure remote access along with introduction of software-defined networking, virtualization, and automation concepts that support digitalization of networks.
-Prerequisite: NET1173
+It covers wide area network (WAN) technologies and guality of service (QoS) mechanisms used for secure remote access along with introduction of software-defined networking, virtualization, and automation concepts that support digitalization of networks.
+Prereauisite: NET1173 Course fee: \$200

-NET2277 3 crs.
-MS Server 2016 Installation & Configuration

-This course covers the installation, storage, and computer features available in Windows 2016.
+MS Server 2016 Installation & Configuration This course covers the installation, storage, and computer features available in Windows 2016.
 Learn to install Windows Server in host and computer environments; implement storage solutions, Hyper-V, Windows containers, and high availability; and maintain and monitor server environments.
 This course will also prepare the student to sit for the Microsoft 70-740 exam, one of three exams to be passed to receive the MCSA: Windows Server 2016 certification.
-Prerequisite: NET1161
+Prerequisite: NET1161 Course fee: \$180